Remediate CI/CD failures with Port AI & Cursor

 - You have the GitHub Ocean integration configured in Port.

-- You have Slack access if you want failure and fix notifications in team channels.
+- You have a Slack incoming webhook URL if you want failure and fix notifications in team channels.

 Set up data model